Chronic Pain And Well-Being

 • For those you struggle to do now, is there a way of modifying this activity?
 For example, joining online groups rather than in-person, getting specialist equipment, or only doing the activity for a short amount of time.

-• If you are unable to adapt to previous activities, were there any interests you had in the past you could do now?
+• If you are unable to adapt to previous activities, were there any interests you had in the past that you could do now?
 Or new ones you could try?

-• Write down the roles you played before the pain e.g. carer, homemaker, worker, partner, friend, etc.
+• Write down the roles you played before the pain, e.g. carer, homemaker, worker, partner, friend, etc.

 • Is there a way you can still play those roles but in a different capacity?
-For example, homemaker to home organiser (listing jobs that need doing, asking for help to get these done).
+For example, a homemaker to a home organiser (listing jobs that need doing, asking for help to get these done).

-Loss of purpose
+5. Loss of purpose

 Before experiencing chronic pain, you may have found a sense of purpose through the roles and activities you took part in.
 For example, caring for others, working, or being active.
-When limited by pain you may have to reduce or stop doing these things.
+When limited by pain, you may have to reduce or stop doing these things.
 This may leave you feeling aimless and lost.

 You may find some of the suggestions in the above section (Losing your sense of identity) useful for building a new sense of purpose.

-Mental Health Difficulties
+6. Mental Health Difficulties

 Chronic pain may bring about feelings of:

-• Grief;
+• Grief.

-• Anger and frustration;
+• Anger and frustration.

-• Anxiety and depression;
+• Anxiety and depression.

-• Loneliness;
+• Loneliness.

-• Shame & embarrassment;
+• Shame & embarrassment.

 • Emotional numbness and boredom.